mattmuroya/glamdoll/README.md

 # glamdoll

-**glamdoll** is a C++ OpenGL starter project derivative of Joey de Vries' source code at [LearnOpenGL.com](https://learnopengl.com/) and Dr. Mike Bailey's sample project code for [CS 450](https://web.engr.oregonstate.edu/~mjb/cs550/) at Oregon State University.
+**glamdoll** is a C++ OpenGL starter project based on Joey de Vries' source code at [LearnOpenGL.com](https://learnopengl.com/) and Dr. Mike Bailey's project sample for [CS 450](https://web.engr.oregonstate.edu/~mjb/cs550/) at Oregon State University.

 ## Dependencies

-Dependencies are imported and built automatically at build-time managed by CMake's `FetchContent` module.
-When you build glamdoll, CMake retrieves the dependencies' source code, and builds any required files/libraries.
+Dependencies are managed by CMake's `FetchContent` module, which retrieves the external source code and builds the required files and libraries automatically.

 | Dependency                              | Description                                                                                                                        |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |